 - develop and demonstrate a deep knowledge and understanding of education theory and practice - b) integrate education theory and practice with applied competence - demonstrate and assess the knowledge base that underpins the planning, development and implementation of learning programmes in the Senior and FET phases and act as assessor and learning facilitator - d) develop and demonstrate skills, attitudes and values to become responsible, independent and contributing members of the professional educational community in a diverse and changing national and international context. - develop and demonstrate critical, creative and reflective problem solving skills within educational and societal context

 V.8.3 MINIMUM AND MAXIMUM DURATION

-The minimum duration of study for this qualification is one (1) year of the period necessary to acquire the required number of credits and the maximum duration is two (2) years.
+The minimum duration of study for this qualification is one (1) year and the maximum duration is two (2) years.

 V.8.4 ADMISSION REQUIREMENTS